carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

   On choosing the "right" sampling period, a small value is preferred, but throttling could occur if the sampling is too frequent.
 A prime number should be used to avoid consistently skipping certain blocks.

 .. option:: -repetition-mode=[duplicate|loop|min]

- Specify the repetition mode. `duplicate` will create a large, straight line basic block with `num-repetitions` copies of the snippet. `loop` will wrap the snippet in a loop which will be run `num-repetitions` times.
-The `loop` mode tends to better hide the effects of the CPU frontend on architectures that cache decoded instructions, but consumes a register for counting iterations.
+ Specify the repetition mode. `duplicate` will create a large, straight line basic block with `num-repetitions` instructions (repeating the snippet `num-repetitions`/`snippet size` times). `loop` will, optionally, duplicate the snippet until the loop body contains at least `loop-body-size` instructions, and then wrap the result in a loop which will execute `num-repetitions` instructions (thus, again, repeating the snippet `num-repetitions`/`snippet size` times).
+The `loop` mode, especially with loop unrolling tends to better hide the effects of the CPU frontend on architectures that cache decoded instructions, but consumes a register for counting iterations.
 If performing an analysis over many opcodes, it may be best to instead use the `min` mode, which will run each other mode, and produce the minimal measured result.

 .. option:: -num-repetitions=<Number of repetitions>

- Specify the number of repetitions of the asm snippet.
+ Specify the target number of executed instructions.
+Note that the actual repetition count of the snippet will be `num-repetitions`/`snippet size`.
  Higher values lead to more accurate measurements but lengthen the benchmark.

+.. option:: -loop-body-size=<Preferred loop body size>

+ Only effective for `-repetition-mode=[loop|min]`.
+ Instead of looping over the snippet directly, first duplicate it so that the loop body contains at least this many instructions.
+This potentially results in loop body being cached in the CPU Op Cache / Loop Cache, which allows to which may have higher throughput than the CPU decoders.

 .. option:: -max-configs-per-opcode=<value>